veegee/amqpy/README.md

 About
 =====

-amqpy is an AMQP >= 0.9.1 library for Python >= 3.2.0 (including PyPy3) with a focus on stability, well-tested and thoroughly documented code, and clean, correct design.
+amqpy is an AMQP >= 0.9.1 library for Python >= 3.2.0 (including PyPy3) with a
+focus on:

+* stability
+* well-tested and thoroughly documented code
+* clean, correct design
+* 100% compliance with the AMQP protocol specification

 This library is actively maintained.
 Please submit issues and pull requests.
+Bugs will be fixed as quickly as possible.

-The current API is not final, but will get progressively more stable as version 1.0.0 is approached.
+The current API is not final, but will progressively get more stable as version 1.0.0 is approached.

 This library is NOT Python 2 compatible, and will never support Python 2.
 If you